-Find the Saint Louis University Department of History’s course offerings for fall 2017 below.
+Find the Saint Louis University Department of History’s course offerings for spring 2019 below.
 See SLU’s Banner course catalog for the most current information.

 A historical approach to understanding the development of the modern world to 1500.
 The course will examine ancient civilizations, the Hebrews, Greece, Rome, Christianity, Islam, Byzantium, the Middle Ages, the Renaissance, and encounters between cultures and regions of the globe.